From BR Bullpen

 Biographical Information

 Right-hander Charlie Fuchs spent eight seasons in professional baseball (1937-1944).
 He spent five seasons in the minors (1937-1941) before getting his first chance in the major leagues with the Detroit Tigers in 1942.
-He appeared in nine games with the 1942 Tigers, went 3-3 with a 6.63 ERA and finished out the season with the Beaumont Exporters of the Texas League at 11-4 and a 2.06 ERA.
+He appeared in nine games with the Tigers that year, went 3-3 with a 6.63 ERA and finished out the season with the Beaumont Exporters of the Texas League at 11-4 and a 2.06 ERA.
 Fuchs was selected off waivers by the Philadelphia Blue Jays from the Tigers on March 13, 1943.

 The Brooklyn Dodgers acquired Fuchs for the 1944 season and the right-hander appeared in eight games with one win and no losses.
 He also spent part of the year with the Montreal Royals of the International League with a 4-3 record while pitching 61 innings and his year as well as his pro pitching career were finished.